DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 * [Teach First](https://www.teachfirst.org.uk/early-career-framework)
 * [UCL Institute of Education](https://www.ucl.ac.uk/ioe-early-career-framework)

-Once your provider has registered the partnership, your induction tutor will see the provider in their '[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' account.
+Your provider will register the partnership with the Department for Education.
+Your [induction tutor](/nominate-induction-tutor) will then see the provider in their '[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)' account.

 If the provider name does not appear, contact the provider to ask them to confirm the partnership with the Department for Education.